gmc-code/PC-algorithms1/docs/maths_python/population_sampling.rst

 | The population is made up of 100 blue balls and 400 red balls.
 | The proportion of blues balls in the population is 100 out 500 or 0.20.
 | Samples of 10 balls are taken in each sample.
-| The histograms compare the proprortions of blue balls in 3 attempts at taking 5 samples and 1 with 100 samples.
+| The histograms compare the proportions of blue balls in 3 attempts at taking 5 samples and 1 with 100 samples.

 .. image:: images/sample_proportions_inc_samples.png
     :width: 600